 A year later, my tantrums were back with a vengeance.
 It got to the point where I was putting other lives in danger.
 Which is when my fiancé and I decided that it was time to get back onto meds before I hurt someone.
 I was no longer suicidal, but I was angry.
 Furious even.
 Any and everything could trigger me to go off and I wouldn’t realize what I was doing a lot of the time.

 My Official Diagnosis

 In October 2018, I was diagnosed with Major Depressive Disorder with Psychosis.
 It was hard for me to accept at first, so much so that I didn’t even know my actual diagnosis until a few months actually when I actually viewed my paperwork from the Psychiatrist.

 It was hard to come to terms with it at first but now?
 I’m just like, “It’s whatever”.
 It has been a struggle because I still have my moments where I go off the deep end and become very aggressive but not as much as before.
 My episodes are a lot shorter as well.

 I truly appreciate my fiancé for being there for me, especially over the course of the past 6 months where I have been at my worst.
 He has been my rock.
 He has been my provider.
 He has been peace.
 He has been everything that I never thought a man could be.
 Even when I turned on him, he still fought hard to remain by my side and brought me back to reality.
 I know it has been very hard for him and he still worries about me.

 I am also thankful for the few friends that I have that were there for me as well.
 Especially the one who knows exactly what I go through because she deals with it herself.

 Finally, my mom.
 We had our moments where we butt heads, but she never gave up on me.
 Granted she’s like 2000 miles away so she was able to take breaks.
-She was still there for me and worked with my fiancé to help me even with the distance.
+She is always there for me and has worked with my fiancé to help me even regardless of the distance.
 I really don’t know what I would do without those two.